 Further up the coast towards Adelaide is possibly the most popular beach holiday destination for people from Adelaide.
 Robe is one of the oldest towns in South Australia and as such has quite a few heritage listed buildings.
 Visit the stone obelisk that helped guide ships into port until a lighthouse was eventually installed, then relax on the beach or check out the local craft brewery or one of the many wineries in the area.

 We Australians love our big “things”.
 I have no idea why, but they are everywhere.
-In Kingston we have to Big Lobster.
+In Kingston we have the Big Lobster.
 Unfortunately he is falling a little into disrepair as the current owners have closed the restaurant and put him up for sale.
 Right next door you will find another quirky Australian attraction, the Tractor museum.
 This mostly looks like a tractor graveyard, but there is a building full of bits and pieces too.
 It was closed as we passed, so I didn’t get to look inside.

 While in Kingston check out the Cape Jaffa lighthouse, moved here from it’s original location on a reef 8km out to sea.
-If you are travelling in summer, head straight across the road from the lighthouse to have a swim or dip your toes into the ocean along another pristine South Australian beach.
+If you are travelling in summer, head straight across the road from the lighthouse to have a swim or dip your toes into the ocean along yet another pristine South Australian beach.

 Mount Gambier Accommodation